 I’ve tried to briefly describe the principle of each technique and to illustrate it with a short video.

 This article may contain affiliates.
-It means if you purchase anything using my links, it will have no extra costs for you, but I will receive a tiny commission which will support this website.
+It means if you purchase anything using my links, it will have no extra costs for you, but I will receive a tiny commission that will support this website.
 Thank you!

-25 ACRYLIC PAINTING TECHNIQUES
+25 ACRYLIC PAINTING TECHNIQUES FOR BEGINNERS

 Artist grade professional acrylic paint comes in heavy body, high viscosity form.
 Dry brushing means that you do not dilute paint with water, you do not wet your brush.
 You directly apply paint from your palette or tube with a dry brush on a dry surface.